 The Fall Of A Rising Star

 Snider started to get suspicious.
-He would called Stratten and tell her how much he loved her, and she would just go silent on the other end.
+He would call Stratten and tell her how much he loved her, and she would just go silent on the other end.
 Something, he knew, had changed.

 He hired a private investigator to tail her and find out what was going on, but the investigator didn’t have to tell him anything.
 When Stratten flew back into town, she told him the truth herself.
 She’d fallen in love with Bogdanovich, she told him.
 She wanted a divorce.